State Charity Registration Compliance

 from rapidfuzz import fuzz

-MASTER_REGISTRY: List[Dict[str, str]] = [
+MASTER_REGISTRY: list[dict[str, str]] = [

 {"ein": "12-3456789", "jurisdiction_code": "NY", "canonical_entity_id": "ENT-001"},

-{"ein": "98-7654321", "jurisdiction_code": "TX", "canonical_entity_id": "ENT-002"}
+{"ein": "98-7654321", "jurisdiction_code": "TX", "canonical_entity_id": "ENT-002"},

 ]

-def reconcile_entity(payload: dict) -> dict:
+def reconcile_entity(payload: dict, fuzzy_threshold: float = 0.92) -> dict:

 ein = payload["ein"]